Full Proxy

 Example product: Local Traffic Manager

-Local Traffic Manager (LTM) is part of a suite of BIG-IP products that adds intelligence to connections by intercepting, analyzing, and redirecting traffic.
-Its architecture is based on full proxy mode, meaning the LTM load balancer completely understands the connection, enabling it to be an endpoint and originator of client and server-side connections.
+Local Traffic Manager (LTM) is part of a suite of BIG-IP products that add intelligence to connections by intercepting, analyzing, and redirecting traffic.
+Its architecture is based on full proxy mode, meaning the LTM load balancer completely understands the connection, enabling it to be an endpoint and originator of client—and server-side connections.

-All kinds of full or standard proxies act as a gateway from one network to another.
+All kinds of full or standard proxies act as gateways from one network to another.
 They sit between two entities and mediate connections.
 The difference in F5 full proxy architecture becomes apparent with their distinctions in flow handling.
-So the main difference in the full proxy vs. half proxy debate is how connections are handled.
+So, the main difference in the full proxy vs. half proxy debate is how connections are handled.

 - Enhancing Web Performance:

-One of the critical advantages of Full Proxy is its ability to enhance web performance.
+One critical advantage of Full Proxy is its ability to enhance web performance.
 By employing techniques like caching and compression, Full Proxy servers can significantly reduce the load on origin servers and improve the overall response time for clients.
 Caching frequently accessed content at the proxy level reduces latency and bandwidth consumption, resulting in a faster and more efficient web experience.

 - Load Balancing: